simonsafhalter/reedsy-challenge-frontend/front-end/q2/general.md

 # 2.1 What kind of front end projects do you enjoy working on?
 Why?

-My ideal front end project is working on something I haven't worked with before with a team of really nice and smart people.
-I'm not stuck in any specific technologies as long as it's fairly modern.
-I enjoy working on projects with an interesting problem where the solution is not straight forward which allows me to research and learn and use my creativity to find - ideally - simple solutions.
+I enjoy working on front end projects that include something I haven't worked with before with a team of really nice and smart people.
+I enjoy collaborating with people with diverse knowledge where everyone can contribute.
+I'm not stuck in any specific technology as long as it's relatively modern.
+Projects with an interesting problem where the solution is not straight forward which allows me to research and learn and use my creativity to find - ideally - simple solutions.
 I would say the most satisfying projects I've been part of was because of the people I worked with.

 # 2.2 Which are your favorite features of HTML5?
 How have you used them before?